Your goal as a facilitator is to make sure that the user is comfortable during the interview, encouraging the user's emotions during the interview.

 The key principles of the methodology of usability tests are based on the conventional scientific lab-testing approaches.
 You formulate an hypothesis regarding an issue that needs fixing, and then you analyze the causes and effects as well as their relation with each other in order to draw conclusions.

-Before running a usability test and benefitting from its results, it is first necessary to understand creator does not equal user.
+Before running a usability test and benefitting from its results, it is first necessary to understand creator does not equal the user.
 To ensure this, NN Group has crafted a list of recommendations, in the collection “230 Tips and Tricks for Better Usability Testing”, whose goals are to help craft and run the most efficient usability tests possible.
 Here are the nine recommendations that we consider essential:

+Stay humble.
 This sums up in two words what your state of mind needs to be throughout the whole test.

 Make sure your product's functionalities and their ease of use are optimal.
 Do not hesitate to involve your teams in this consideration process.